 Practical Ways to Cut Calories in the New Year

-Hello, dear readers of our blog!
+Hello, dear readers of Health Fitness Remedy website!
 With the new year in full swing, you may be finding it difficult to stick to your resolution of losing weight.
 While you might have been strong and resisted temptation in the first week or two, do you find your willpower fading?
 One of the most important things you can do to avoid disappointment and the endless cycle of dieting is to set realistic goals.
 Losing a pound or two per week is easily achievable by most people, especially when diligent about counting calories and cutting calories.
 To help simplify this, some practical tips for cutting calories are shared below.

 #1.
 Change Your Morning Coffee